Connection between spinal stenosis and arthritis

 While spinal stenosis and spinal arthritis are sometimes left undetected, the two combined can cause a nerve to become trapped in the spinal canal, resulting in pain and discomfort.
 If you are experiencing pain in your back with certain movements, gradual onset pain or radiating pain in your extremities, you should consult your doctor to determine the cause of your symptoms.

 If you do have arthritis of the spine that is causing spinal stenosis, your doctor can help you find an effective treatment to relieve your pain.
 To learn more about the correlation between spinal stenosis and arthritis as well as the treatments available to relieve your chronic symptoms, read the following article.

 Types of spinal arthritis that cause spinal stenosis

-The most common (and often the most painful and debilitating) type of spinal arthritis is osteoarthritis.
-This type of arthritis can cause spinal stenosis in this way:
+The most common and often the most debilitating type of spinal arthritis is osteoarthritis.
+This type of arthritis can cause spinal stenosis the following ways:

 - The synovial fluid that lubricates these joints can thin out or dry up over time.

 - These conditions can encourage the growth of bone spurs in the spinal canal.

 - Bone spurs protrude into the spinal canal, causing it to narrow.